vrtmrz/obsidian-livesync/updates.md

   - New Feature: Now we can synchronise automatically after merging conflicts.

 - 0.17.9
   - Fixed: Conflict merge of internal files is no longer broken.
   - Improved: Smoother status display inside the editor.

+- 0.17.10
+  - Fixed: Large file synchronising has been now addressed!
+  Note: When synchronising large files, we have to set `Chunk size` to lower than 50, disable `Read chunks online`, `Batch size` should be set 50-100, and `Batch limit` could be around 20.
 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.
   - If you want it to back to its previous behaviour, please disable `Monitor changes to internal files`.